Sentinel-2A Satellite Sensor (10m)

-- Generic land cover, land use and change detection maps
+- Generic land cover, land use, and change detection maps

-The span of 13 spectral bands, from the visible and the near-infrared to the shortwave infrared at different spatial resolutions ranging from 10 to 60 meters on the ground, takes global land monitoring to an unprecedented level.
+The span of 13 spectral bands, from the visible and the near-infrared to the shortwave infrared at different spatial resolutions ranging from 10 to 60-meters on the ground, takes global land monitoring to an unprecedented level.

 Sentinel-2A satellite is the first civil optical Earth observation mission of its kind to include three bands in the ‘red edge', which provide key information on the vegetation state.

-Sentinel-2A satellite will be able to see very early changes in plant health due to its high temporal, spatial resolution and 3 red edge bands.
-This is particularly useful for the end users and policy makers for agriculture applications and to detect early signs of food shortages in developing countries.
+Sentinel-2A satellite will be able to see very early changes in plant health due to its high temporal, spatial resolution, and 3 red edge bands.
+This is particularly useful for the end-users and policymakers for agriculture applications and to detect early signs of food shortages in developing countries.

-Agriculture in Saudi Arabia
+Agriculture CIR Image - Saudi Arabia

 NW Italy/S France